-The BinCosmos project aims to investigate and quantify how binarity affects the many roles that Massive Stars play throughout Cosmic Time as (I) Engines, (II) Probes and (III) Transients.
+The BinCosmos project (funded by a ERC starting grant) aims to investigate and quantify how binarity affects the many roles that Massive Stars play throughout Cosmic Time as (I) Engines, (II) Probes and (III) Transients.

 Despite many pioneering studies in this direction, the exploration of these effects is in its infancy.
 Progress has been hampered by (i) the challenging nature of the simulations, (ii) the model uncertainties and until recently (iii) the lack of observational constraints.
-The BinCosmos project addresses these challenges by combining the strengths of complementary state-of-the art computer simulations and direct confrontation with the wealth of observational data that taken with top class facilities including the Hubble Space Telescope and the European Very Large Telescope in Chilie.
+The BinCosmos project addresses these challenges by combining the strengths of complementary state-of-the-art computer simulations and direct confrontation with the wealth of observational data that taken with top-class facilities including the Hubble Space Telescope and the European Very Large Telescope in Chile.

 Understanding the Role that Massive Stars played in transforming the Pristine Universe into the one we live today is key to understanding our own Cosmic Origin: a very small step towards the big question: ‘How did we get here?’